jimken-mido/foo/README.md

 ## Remove a Version

-If we need to remove a no-longer-supported version of the docs, remove the reference to the version in `versions.json`.
+If we need to remove a no-longer-supported version of the docs from the website, remove the reference to the version in `versions.json`.
+Note that this doesn't delete the version source files, but just unpublishes them from the website.

 # To Do